Skip links

 See Rodrigo’s Research

-As well as his work at the Psychology Centre of Western Australia, he is an Associate Professor of Clinical Psychology at the University of Western Australia, where he is Director of the Robin Winkler Clinic (i.e., the primary training site for new Clinical Psychology Trainees within the University of Western Australia).
-Rodrigo has published widely in the emotion and mental health field.
+As well as his work at the Psychology Centre of Western Australia, Rodrigo is an Associate Professor of Clinical Psychology at the University of Western Australia, where he lectures in the postgraduate psychology program and is the Director of the Robin Winkler Clinic (i.e., the primary training site for new Clinical Psychology Trainees within the University of Western Australia).
+He also directs the largest psychology research group at UWA.
+Rodrigo has published widely in the emotion and mental health field, where he is an internationally recognised expert with over 90 research publications, and he regularly presents at national/international conferences.

 In therapy, Rodrigo works primarily with adults.
 He takes an eclectic approach to therapy, utilising a range of evidence-based approaches to best fit each client (e.g., cognitive behaviour therapy, acceptance and commitment therapy, interpersonal therapy, existential psychotherapy, dialectical behaviour therapy).
+Rodrigo can see clients for sessions in English or Spanish, and does therapy with individuals and couples.
 Rodrigo is also available to conduct comprehensive psychological assessments.

 Dr. David Preece